What The Hail?

 Talk about a lot of money.

-Now without your insurance, hail damage can quickly add up.
+Hail damage can quickly add up.
 After all, it affects just about anything outside: your car, your windows, your roof, etc. While something like a broken window or dented car are obvious signs of damage, it’s the small, unnoticeable damages from hail that take a trained eye to seek out and determine if any sort of roof repair is needed.

-Damage can be functional or cosmetic, but it’s the cosmetic damage that’s sometimes underestimated in it’s severity.
+Damage can be functional or cosmetic, but it’s the cosmetic damage that’s sometimes underestimated in its severity.
 Things like broken edges, bruises, punctures and granule loss can cause serious complications, though they may seem cosmetic at first.

 To dive a little more into how hail damage affects a roof, let’s look at some specific types of damage: